micdoh/XLRON/README.md

 # ONDRLax
-Optical Network Optimisation using DRL with Accelerated Environments in JAX
+Optical Network Optimisation using Deep Reinforcment Learning with Accelerated Environments in JAX